Thinking about applying? Email firstname.lastname@example.org.

 - one official W&M transcript that includes spring 2017 course registration + official transcripts from any study abroad / away (if applicable)

 In addition, applicants must submit three letters of recommendation from faculty members that assess the nominee’s intellectual curiosity, character and potential for advanced graduate study.
 Letters must be signed and on letterhead.
-Applicants should submit the letters (in sealed envelopes signed across the seal) to the Charles Center with the rest of their application materials.
+Applicants should submit the letters (in sealed envelopes signed across the seal) to Lisa Grimes with the rest of their application materials.
 One copy of these letters is sufficient.

-Give your recommenders adequate time to complete their letters!
-Meet with them to discuss the Beinecke Scholarship and your motivation for applying and to provide them with a copy of your resume and a draft of your statement.
+Meet with your recommenders to discuss the Beinecke Scholarship and your motivation for applying and to provide them with a copy of your resume and a draft of your statement.